Contamination Bias in Linear Regressions: General Problem

-Finally, \Cref{theorem:main-result} has implications for single-treatment \ac{IV} estimation with multiple instruments and flexible controls.
-The first stage of such \ac{IV} regressions will tend to have the form of \cref{eq:partially_linear}, where now $Y_i$ is interpreted as the treatment and $X_i$ gives the vector of instruments. \Cref{theorem:main-result} shows that the first-stage coefficients on the instruments $\beta_k$ will not generally be convex weighted average of the true first-stage effects $\tau_{ik}$.
-Because of this non-convexity, the regression specification may fail to satisfy the effective monotonicity condition even when the true effects are always positive.
-In other words, the cross-instrument contamination of causal effects may cause monotonicity violations, even when specifications with individual instruments would be appropriate.
+Finally, \Cref{theorem:main-result} has implications for single-treatment \ac{IV} estimation with multiple instruments and flexible controls if the first stage has the form of \cref{eq:partially_linear}, where now $Y_i$ is interpreted as the treatment and $X_i$ gives the vector of instruments. \Cref{theorem:main-result} shows that the first-stage coefficients on the instruments $\beta_k$ will not generally be convex weighted average of the true first-stage effects $\tau_{ik}$.
+Because of this non-convexity, the regression specification may fail to satisfy the effective monotonicity condition even when $\tau_{ik}$ is always positive: the cross-instrument contamination of causal effects may cause monotonicity violations, even when specifications with individual instruments do not.
 This issue is distinct from previous concerns over monotonicity failures in multiple-instrument designs \parencite{mueller2015criminal, frandsen2019judging, norris2019examiner, mogstad2021identification}, which are generally also present in such just-identified specifications.
-It is also distinct from some concerns about insufficient flexibility in the control specification when monotonicity holds unconditionally \parencite{blandhol2022tsls}.
+It is also distinct from concerns about insufficient flexibility in the control specification when monotonicity holds unconditionally \parencite{blandhol2022tsls}.

-This new monotonicity concern may be especially important in ``judge'' \ac{IV} designs, which exploit the conditional random assignment to multiple decision-makers.
+This new monotonicity concern may be especially important in ``examiner'' \ac{IV} designs, which exploit the conditional random assignment to multiple decision-makers.
 Many studies leverage such variation by computing average examiner decision rates, often with a leave-one-out correction, and use this ``leniency'' measure as a single instrument with linear controls.
-These \ac{IV} estimators can be thought of as implementing versions of a jackknife \ac{IV} estimator \parencite{aik99}, based on a first stage that uses examiner indicators as instruments, similar to \cref{eq:partially_linear}. \Cref{theorem:main-result} thus raises a new concern with these \ac{IV} analyses when the controls (such as courtroom or time fixed effects) are needed to ensure ignorable treatment assignment.\footnote{As we discuss in \Cref{sec:solutions}, one solution to this problem is to interact the examiner instruments with the controls, which would amount to computing ``leniency'' separately within location and time cells.
-This may greatly increase the effective number of instruments, heightening concerns of many-instrument bias in finite samples as well as the importance of appropriate leave-one-out corrections \parencite[e.g.,][]{kolesar2013estimation}.}
+These \ac{IV} estimators can be thought of as implementing versions of a jackknife \ac{IV} estimator \parencite{aik99}, based on a first stage that uses examiner indicators as instruments, similar to \cref{eq:partially_linear}. \Cref{theorem:main-result} thus raises a new concern with these \ac{IV} analyses when controls (such as time fixed effects) are needed to ensure ignorable treatment assignment.